 St. Louis, Mo., Nov.
-21, 2017 – The Washington University in St. Louis football team had six student-athletes earn University Athletic Association (UAA) all-association honors, as announced Tuesday by the conference office.
+21, 2017 – The Washington University in St. Louis football team had seven student-athletes earn University Athletic Association (UAA) all-association honors, as announced Tuesday by the conference office.

 Sophomore linebacker Jarrod Huther, senior defensive lineman Nick Leduc, senior cornerback Nate Lowis and senior offensive guard Michael Mehaffy highlighted the honorees by picking up first-team honors.
 Sophomore punter/quarterback Johnny Davidson and senior defensive lineman Jared Lake earned honorable-mention accolades.